afollestad/material-dialogs/README.md

 Where `custom_view.xml` contains a LinearLayout of TextViews, an EditText, and a CheckBox.
 No padding is used on the top, bottom, left, or right of the root view, that's all stock to the dialog.

-`MaterialDialog` inserts your view into a `ScrollView`, so don't wrap your custom view in a scroll view and don't worry about it being too long.
+`MaterialDialog` inserts your view into a `ScrollView` and displays a divider above the action buttons, so don't wrap your custom view in a scroll view and don't worry about it being too long or needing a divider.
 However, you should avoid making any content that wouldn't belong in a dialog because of its size.

 ![Example 6](/art/example6.png)